sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 | **Proposed (ours)**  | 0.997 $\pm$ 0.001 | 0.997 $\pm$ 0.001 | 0.996 $\pm$ 0.001 | 0.990 $\pm$ 0.001 |

 <div class="caption">
-Results for Llama3-8b-instruct model.
-Mean and standard deviation of probabilities over 512 examples.
+<b>Results for Llama3-8b-instruct model.</b> Mean and standard deviation of probabilities over 512 examples.
 </div>

 The performance delta that can be attributed to just arithmetic mistakes is ...
 In other words, even if the models execute the "reasoning" process perfectly, that is, translating the math word problem into a sequence of operations, they would still perform worse on the Symbolic template compared to our proposed template.
-This suggests that if similar systematic discrepancies exist in other templates, some (potentially substantial) portion of the observed performance decline could be attributed to an increased number of arithmetic errors.
+This suggests that if similar systematic discrepancies exist in other templates, then some (potentially substantial) portion of the observed performance decline could be attributed to an increased number of arithmetic errors.

-Similar observations can be made for the M1, P1 and P2 templates.

-> We have also observed the performance of LLMs deteriorating as question complexity increases. <d-cite key='mirzadeh2024gsm'></d-cite>

-It is plausible that reasoning becomes more challenging as additional clauses are introduced, or conversely, easier when clauses are removed, as seen in the M1 template.
-Importantly, introducing more clauses necessarily involves additional arithmetic operations, resulting in an exponential decline in performance.
-We argue that more careful and thorough analysis is required to account for this variability and its impact on performance.
+**Note:** Even if the models perform the "reasoning" process perfectly, the probability of success decreases exponentially as the number of arithmetic operations increases (more on this in Section 4.3).

 <!-- TODO maybe?
 Repeat reasoning: translating the text to a sequence of operations; what the paper tests is whether models can do that *and* perofrm the operations correctly.
 The rest of this post will not deal with reasoning; -->